Xeplosion/cs1440-proj2/instructions/README.md

         *   **Windows users** make sure that the capitalization of file names on GitLab match your `import` statements!
     *   No imports involve the `src.` package; this is the result of a PyCharm misconfiguration
     *   `sys.argv` is directly accessed only in `tt.py`
-        *   Relevant portions of the command line is passed into each tool function
+        *   Relevant portions of the command line are passed into each tool function
     *   `eval()` or similar functions must not be used; use `int()` to convert strings into numbers
     *   Data files are closed in ordinary situations
         *   In the event of an error, your program will display an error message and immediately exit without closing files